On this page

 The Non-Matching Run Case

-If the target does not fall in this run, the run is still cloned and the original removed.
-This is because the method rebuilds the entire paragraph’s run sequence — it cannot selectively modify one run and leave others untouched, since para.add_run() appends to the end of the run list.
+If the target doesn’t fall in this run, the run is still cloned and the original removed.
+The method rebuilds the entire paragraph’s run sequence — it can’t selectively modify one run and leave others untouched, because para.add_run() appends to the end of the run list.
+So every run gets cloned in order.

 else: